jython/devguide/setup_jy.rst

 of support for writing Python code.
 Various coding tools also include Python support.

+Jython specific support is less common but supported in several IDEs.
+Many of the core developers do pretty well with Emacs or Vim :)

+TODO: Eclipse

+TODO: Netbeans

 For editors and tools which the core developers have felt some special comment is needed for coding *in* Python, see :ref:`resources`.